-The event involves the world’s greatest cars and bikes, and includes everything from live action, supercar concourse, market stalls, fine dining, champagne bars and the latest and greatest motor vehicles on show from the world’s best manufacturers.
+The event involves the world’s greatest cars and bikes, but also includes everything from live action, supercar concourse, market stalls, fine dining, champagne bars and the latest and greatest motor vehicles on show from the world’s best manufacturers.

 The event will open with all the major car manufacturers showcasing their latest models and innovations in the Moving Motor Show, which is always a treat, but the annual hill climb is one of the year’s must-see automotive events as some of the world’s best drivers take on the infamous course in some amazing machinery.